alphagov/govuk_elements/README.md

 /public/sass/main.scss
 ```

-The main.scss files shows how to import the Elements Sass files.
+The main.scss file shows how to import the Elements Sass files.

 #### To view this site locally: